awslabs/damo/USAGE.md

 in a file (``./damon.data`` by default).
 Note that the file will owned by ``root`` but have ``644`` permission, so anyone could read it.
 You can specify the target with 1) the command for execution of the monitoring target process,
-2) pid of running target process, or 3) the special keyword, 'paddr', if you want to monitor the system's physical memory address space.
+2) pid of running target process, or 3) the special keyword, `paddr`, if you want to monitor the system's physical memory address space.
 Below example shows a command target usage: